lorlouis/blog/articles/how_I_do_container_types_in_C.md

 1 ? (param) : *(vec)->type
 ```

-In this case the compiler would warn that the pointer types do no match.

-Sadly when it comes time to reading a value out, I haven't found a way to have as
+Sadly when it comes to reading a value out, I haven't found a way to have as
-much control, I instead cast the pointer and expect GCC to tell me those
+much control, I instead cast the pointer, which works great for pointer types,
-pointers are not compatible.
+but I open myself to C type casting rules if I try to dereference that pointer.

 ```C
 #define vecGetPtr(vec, idx) ((typeof(*(vec)->phantom))vec_get_ptr(\